 We have identified the following policies as critical to our business and the understanding of our results of operations.
-For a detailed discussion of the application of these and other accounting policies, see Note 1 to the audited consolidated financial statements included in Item 15 of this report.
+For a detailed discussion of the application of these and other accounting policies, see Note 1 to the audited consolidated financial statements included in Item 15 of this Report.
 Note that the preparation of this Annual Report on Form 10-K requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

 Self-Insured Workers' Compensation Reserves.
 We are self-insured for workers' compensation coverage in a majority of our employee work sites in Oregon, California, Maryland and Delaware and for staffing services only in Washington.
-The estimated liability for unsettled workers' compensation claims represents our best estimate, which includes an evaluation of information provided by our third-party administrators for workers' compensation claims and, in part, an annual actuarial analysis from an independent actuary.
-Included in the claims liabilities are case reserve estimates for reported losses, plus additional amounts based on projections for incurred but not reported claims, anticipated increases in case reserve estimates and additional claims administration expenses.
-These estimates are continually reviewed and adjustments to liabilities are reflected in current operating results as they become known.
-We believe that the difference between amounts recorded for our estimated liabilities and the possible range of costs to settle related claims is not material to results of operations; nevertheless, it is reasonably possible that adjustments required in future periods may be material to results of operations.
+The estimated liability for unsettled workers' compensation claims represents our best estimate, which includes an evaluation of information provided by our internal claims adjusters and our third-party claims administrators, coupled with management's assessment of claim development trends and claim conversion factors.
+These elements serve as the basis for our overall estimate for workers' compensation claims liabilities, which include more specifically the following components: case reserve estimates for reported losses, plus additional amounts based on projections for incurred but not reported claims, anticipated increases in case reserve estimates and additional claims administration expenses.
+These estimates are continually reviewed and adjustments to liabilities are reflected in current operating results as estimates for such costs change.
+We believe that the amounts recorded for our estimated liabilities are reasonable and objective and are based upon facts and development factors and other trends associated with the Company's historical universe of claims data.
+Nevertheless, it is reasonably possible that adjustments to such estimates may be required in future periods if the development of claim costs varies materially from our estimates and such adjustments, if necessary, could be material to results of operations.

 Safety Incentives Liability.
-Our accrued safety incentives represent cash incentives paid to certain PEO client companies for maintaining safe-work practices in order to minimize workplace injuries.
+Our accrued safety incentives represent cash incentives paid to certain PEO client companies for maintaining safework practices in order to minimize workplace injuries.
 The incentive is based on a percentage of annual payroll and is paid annually to customers who meet predetermined workers' compensation claims cost objectives.
 Safety incentive payments are made only after closure of all workers' compensating claims incurred during the customer's contract period.
-The liability is estimated and accrued each month based upon the then-current amount of the customer's estimated workers' compensation claims reserves as established by the Company's third party administrator.
+The liability is estimated and accrued each month based upon the then-current amount of the customer's estimated workers' compensation claims reserves as established by our internal claims adjusters and our third party administrators.